labyrinth-labs/labyrinth-labs.github.io/README.md

-Temporary site for Labyrinth Labs until more complete website is developed.
+Temporary site for Labyrinth Labs until more official website is developed.